testjavascript/nodejs-integration-tests-best-practices/README.md

 • Response - The test is concerned with response schema correctness.
 For example, that it contains all the mandatory field and the right HTTP status (see about logic below)
 • Forbidden request - The test simulates an invalid call (e.g., Bad schema, not auth token) and asserts that nothing harfmul happened
 • A new state - After invoking some action, some data was probably modified.
 For example, when updating a user - It might be that the new data was not saved.
-Commonly, testers check only the response and not whether the new data
+Commonly, testers check only the response and not whether the data is updated correctly.
+Testing data and databases raises multiple interesting challenges that are covered below in the 📗 section 'Dealing with data'
+• External calls - After invoking some action, the app might call
 • Logic
 • MQ
-• Integrations

 • Error/metric  -

 <br/>